Garage Door Cable Repair in Berkeley, CA

 Extension Spring Cables

 On extension spring systems, the cables run through a series of pulleys attached to the springs and the door.
 Extension spring systems also use safety cables that run through the center of each spring.
 If a spring breaks, the safety cable prevents it from becoming a projectile.
-If your extension springs do not have safety cables, Santos & Sons strongly recommends adding them — it is an inexpensive upgrade that prevents serious injury.
+If your extension springs don't have safety cables, ask us to add them.
+It's a cheap upgrade that keeps a snapped spring from flying across the garage.

 Signs Your Garage Door Cable Needs Repair

-- Loose or slack cable: A cable that hangs loose or has visible slack when the door is closed has either jumped off the drum or stretched beyond its functional limit.
-This can cause the door to jam or derail.
+- A cable hangs slack with the door closed.
+It has either jumped the drum or stretched too far, and the door can jam or derail.

-- Grinding or scraping noises: A cable that has jumped its drum groove or is rubbing against the track will produce grinding, scraping, or popping sounds during operation.
+- You hear grinding or scraping.
+A cable that jumped its drum groove rubs against the track and pops during operation.

 Our Cable Repair Process

-- Safety inspection.
-The technician secures the door in the closed position and releases spring tension before touching the cables.
-Garage door cables are under extreme load and must never be handled while the springs are wound.
+- The tech secures the door closed and releases the spring tension first.
+Cables under load are never handled while the springs are wound.

 Frequently Asked Questions